Wondering how to sell better in your retail store? Begin with looking at your attitude towards selling...

 Everyone hates that type of approach

-Retail salespeople know that it is a balance between talking and listening, presenting the product and matching to the customers' wants.
+Retail salespeople know it is a balance between talking and listening, presenting the product, and matching customers' wants.
 They know they have to build trust first, not after the sale.

 How to use SW sales in retail

-Remember the old American Express holiday radio commercials in the 80's?
-The couple were shopping in a busy store trying to get attention and finally held up their AMEX card to get service.
-That's not selling, that's opportunism; you treat the customer special because you know they're going to buy.
+Remember the old American Express holiday radio commercials in the '80s?
+The couple was shopping in a busy store, trying to get attention, and finally held up their AMEX card to get service.
+That's not selling; that's opportunism.
+You treat the customer special because you know they will buy.

 But not everyone you meet will want to buy from you today.

-And not everyone you think is just looking, truly is.
-That's what led me to the SW formula for retail salespeople: SW, SW, SW, N - Some Will, Some Won't, So What?
+And not everyone you think is just looking truly is.
+That led me to the SW formula for retail salespeople: SW, SW, SW, N - Some Will, Some Won't, So What?
 Next!

 Some will, some won't, so what?
 Next!